RingoDev/BetBazar/README.md

 * create Endpoint to accept Bet
 * mark Bet as saved and add AccepterID
 * create Endpoint to send Bets of certain User
-* Keep a DataBase of registered Users and the corresponding Bets.
+* [x] Keep a DataBase of registered Users and the corresponding Bets.

 ### Styling

 * [x] Get a real NavBar
+* Use Bootstrap Cards to style bets